ssbc/ssb-meta-feeds-spec/README.md

 ## Key management, identity and metadata

+FIXME: this section has some flaws that was pointed out by @keks, we are working on a better model.

 As mentioned earlier in classical SSB, the feed identity is the same as the feed.
 Here instead we want to decouple the identity and feeds.
 This means that the identity will be tied to an orignal